Ed Harris (playwright): Career

-Harris' first play, Never Ever After, was shortlisted for the Meyer-Whitworth Award in 2008.
+His next play, Never Ever After, was shortlisted for the Meyer-Whitworth Award in 2008.

-His first major play, Mongrel Island, was commissioned by Soho Theatre and opened Steve Marmion's first season as artistic director in July 2011.
-It was later produced in Mexico City in 2014 as Perro Sin Raza, directed by Fernando Rozvar.
+His first major stage play, Mongrel Island, was commissioned by Soho Theatre and opened Steve Marmion's first season as artistic director in July 2011.
+It was later produced in Mexico City in 2014 as Perro Sin Raza, where it ran for six months, directed by Fernando Rozvar.

-Harris' The Cow Play was revived for the Edinburgh Festival Fringe.

 His first play for children, What The Thunder Said, won the Writers' Guild Award for Best Children's Play 2017.